 How To Get Started with Compliance Management

 Instilling a culture of compliance is the first step toward a successful compliance management program.
-For that, you’ll need buy-in from the top down, including your CEO and board.
+Next, you’ll need buy-in from the top down, including your CEO and board.

-Make sure everyone knows your company’s commitment to following the rules as well as to the intentions behind those rules, such as cybersecurity, data privacy protections, product quality, and financial integrity.
+Make sure everyone knows your company’s commitment to following the rules and the intentions behind those rules, such as cybersecurity, data privacy protections, product quality, and financial integrity.

-At minimum, you’ll need a compliance officer or compliance manager to coordinate the many tasks required as well as a system or software to automate as many of those tasks as possible, track workflows, gather and store your documentation, and monitor your systems for continual compliance.
+At a minimum, you’ll need a compliance officer or compliance manager to coordinate the many required tasks and a system or software to automate as many tasks as possible, track workflows, gather and store your documentation, and monitor your systems for continual compliance.

-- Determine which laws, regulations, standards, and contractual requirements with which your company needs to comply, then prioritize them.
+- Determine which laws, regulations, standards, and contractual requirements your company needs to comply with, then prioritize them.

 - Don’t try to do it all at once: pick one or two to start.

-- Establish a relationship with a qualified auditor as well as your internal audit team, if you have one.
+- Establish a relationship with a qualified auditor and your internal audit team if you have one.

-- Conduct a compliance risk assessment so you know where to focus your compliance efforts.
+- Conduct a compliance risk assessment to determine where to focus your compliance efforts.

 - Update your policies and procedures, or develop new ones.